JosephPrichard/Zipper/README.md

 Each compressed file is broken into two segments: the tree segment and the compressed data segment.
 The tree segment is laid out using depth first traversal.
 An internal node is represented with a 0 bit, and a leaf node with a 1 bit.
 A leaf node is followed by the byte the bit code decompresses into.
 The compressed data segment simply contains a bit sequence of each original byte compressed using the aforementioned tree.

 ## Archival Format
 The archive file is broken up into two segments: the file header segment and the file data segment.
 The file header segment contains a block for each file in the archive.
-Each block contains a null-terminated relative path, the bit sizes of the tree and compressed data, the pre compression byte size, and the file offset which acts as a pointer to the actual compressed data stored later in the archive.
+Each block contains a null-terminated relative path, the bit sizes of the tree and compressed data, the pre compression byte size, and the file offset which acts as a pointer to the actual compressed data stored in the file data segment.
 The file data segment contains each compressed file stored as a bit stream.
 The archive two segments are separated by control code GS, and each file header is separated by control code RS.

 ## Usage